Serechops/Serechops-Stash/plugins/performerSceneCompare/README.md

 ## Features

 - Compare local performer scenes with StashDB.
-- Automatically create missing scenes in a separate Stash instance.
+- Automatically create missing scenes with studios, tags and descriptions in a separate Stash instance for performers tagged with your configured tag (by default Completionist).
+- Missing scenes can be excluded by tags e.g. for avoiding compilations.

 ## Requirements